 Don’t move the person except if necessary to avoid further injury.
 Take these actions immediately while waiting for medical help:

-- Stop any bleeding.
-Apply pressure to the wound with a sterile bandage, a clean cloth or a clean piece of clothing.
+- Apply pressure to the wound with a sterile bandage, a clean cloth or a clean piece of clothing.

-- Immobilize the injured area.
-Don't try to realign the bone or push a bone that's sticking out back in.
-If you've been trained in how to splint and professional help isn't readily available, apply a splint to the area above and below the fracture sites.
+- Don’t try to realign the bone or push a bone that’s sticking out back in.
+If you’ve been trained in how to splint and professional help isn’t readily available, apply a splint to the area above and below the fracture sites.
 Padding the splints can help reduce discomfort.

-- Treat for shock.
-If the person feels faint or is breathing in short, rapid breaths, lay the person down with the head slightly lower than the trunk and, if possible, elevate the legs.
+- If the person feels faint or is breathing in short, rapid breaths, lay the person down with the head slightly lower than the trunk and, if possible, elevate the legs.